 Christmas Came Early at UNCF Leader’s Luncheon in Ft.
 Lauderdale

-Vincent J. Viola is the Chairman, Owner and Governor of Sunrise Sports & Entertainment, the Florida Panthers Hockey Club, the BB&T Center, and SSE’s additional operating entities.
-Mr. Viola also co-owns the 2017 Kentucky Derby winning horse, Always Dreaming and co-owns 2019 Breeder’s Cup Classic Winner Vino Rosso.
+Vincent Viola is the chairman, owner and governor of Sunrise Sports & Entertainment, the Florida Panthers Hockey Club, the BB&T Center and SSE’s additional operating entities.
+Viola also co-owns the 2017 Kentucky Derby winning horse, Always Dreaming and co-owns 2019 Breeder’s Cup Classic Winner Vino Rosso.

-Mr. Viola is currently the Chairman Emeritus of Virtu Financial, one of the nation’s foremost provider of financial technology products and services.
-He began his career in the financial services industry on the floor of the New York Mercantile Exchange and rose to be Vice Chairman (1993-1996) and Chairman (2001-2004).
-Mr. Viola is also the founder and largest stockholder in Independent Bank Group, Inc, a community banking chain headquartered in McKinney, Texas that he founded in 1989.
+Viola is currently the chairman emeritus of Virtu Financial, one of the nation’s foremost provider of financial technology products and services.
+He began his career in the financial services industry on the floor of the New York Mercantile Exchange and rose to be vice chairman (1993-1996) and chairman (2001-2004).
+Viola is also the founder and largest stockholder in Independent Bank Group, Inc., a community banking chain headquartered in McKinney, TX, that he founded in 1989.
 In 2009, he was inducted into the Futures Industry Association Hall of Fame.

 By supporting this event, community partners like the Florida Panthers and Mr. Viola have truly made an indelible statement about their dedication to making sure that deserving students - regardless of race, creed, class or color have an opportunity to acquire the benefits of a higher education.